chriswilson1982/black-and-white/README.md

 ### Highscores

 The high score leaderboard can be viewed by tapping the icon in the top right.
 There is a separate table for each difficulty setting.
 Scores are stored for each user name using a local SQLite database.

-***

-### App Store version

-Black & White has also been published on the [App Store](https://geo.itunes.apple.com/gb/app/black-white-grid-based-puzzle/id1102097118?mt=8), using the [Pythonista XCode template](https://github.com/omz/PythonistaAppTemplate).
-As of 2021, it is proving very challenging to update so it has not had an update in a few years and will probably be removed from the App Store eventually.
-The [product website](https://www.chrisandkathy.co.uk/blackwhite/) includes further information and a global high score leaderboard.